Tackling childhood obesity

 Parents and carers can offer healthy food options and get active with their kids!
 Communities can also support healthy living by making sure there is access to fresh, affordable food and ways to encourage activity, such as safe playgrounds and cycleways.

-- Help your family develop healthy habits with Make Healthy Normal
+- Help your family and local community develop healthy habits with Make Healthy Normal

 - If you think your child is above a healthy weight, check out Go4Fun®